jonnonz1/nz-statute-book/acts/public/2006/evidence-act-2006.md

   (b) any tribunal of the Commonwealth of Australia or of a State or a territory of Australia to be an Australian court.

 ### 153 Act not to apply to certain proceedings in High Court of New Zealand and Federal Court of Australia
-Nothing in this subpart applies in relation to any proceedings to which Part 1A of the Judicature Act 1908 applies.
+Nothing in this subpart applies in relation to any proceedings to which Part 3 of the Trans-Tasman Proceedings Act 2010 applies.

 ### 153A Courts (Remote Participation) Act 2010 does not apply to remote appearances under this subpart
 Nothing in the Courts (Remote Participation) Act 2010 applies to the giving or taking of evidence, examination of a person giving evidence, or making or receipt of examination or submissions, by audio link or audiovisual link in accordance with sections 168 to 172 or 173 to 180.